 Adelaide Sexual Health Centre

 Adelaide Sexual Health Centre provides free, confidential, specialist sexual health services.
-Get advice, testing & treatment for all sexually transmitted infections.
+Get advice, testing and treatment for all sexually transmitted infections.

 Last updated: June 2013